During Harvest installation, you must specify the method to be used to authenticate users wishing to login to Harvest.

 Once you have obtained your domain's LDAP configuration information, port setting, and server location, the next step is to test your LDAP connection outside of Harvest.

 The purpose of hauthtst is to test the communications channel between Harvest and your LDAP server without having to reconfigure Harvest.
 This simplifies any troubleshooting you may need to do.
-Once you are satisfied that hauthtst is configured correctly, you can use this working set of parameters to plug in to Harvest's configuration files.
+Once you are satisfied that your configuration settings are correct, you can use this working set of parameters to plug into Harvest's configuration files.

-Here's an example hauthtst command line.
-It must be entered as one continuous line with no cr/lf's or other line breaks.
+Here's an example of an hauthtst command line.
+It must be entered as one continuous line, a space between each option, with no CR/LFs or other line breaks.
 Do not use word wrap if you save it in Notepad, though you can copy and paste it into a command prompt window.
 Any parameter that contains spaces must be enclosed in quotes.
-For readability, I've listed one parameter per line, but at a DOS command prompt it must be entered as one continuous string.
-Command output will go to hauthtst.log in the current directory.
+For readability, I've listed one parameter per line, but at a DOS command prompt, it must be entered as one continuous string.
+The command output will go to hauthtst.log in the current directory.

 -authmode=openldap